JoshOrndorff/recipes/src/design/econsecurity.md

 These examples, and several others can be compiled in the kitchen.

+While you can make reasonable estimates of resource consumption at design time, it is always best to actually measure the resources required of your functions through an empirical process.
+Failure to perform such rigorous measurement may result in an economically insecure chain.

 ## Converting Weight To Fees

 In many cases converting weight to fees 1:1 will suffice and be accomplished with [`ConvertInto`](https://crates.parity.io/sr_primitives/traits/struct.ConvertInto.html).
 This approach is taken in the [node template](https://github.com/substrate-developer-hub/substrate-node-template/blob/43ee95347b6626580b1d9d554c3c8b77dc85bc01/runtime/src/lib.rs#L230) as well as the kitchen's own super runtime.